bitpay/bitcore/README.md

 `/v1/txhistory/`: Get Wallet's transaction history

 Optional Arguments:
  * skip: Records to skip from the result (defaults to 0)
- * limit: Total number of records to return (return all available records if not sepcified)
+ * limit: Total number of records to return (return all available records if not specified).

 Returns:
  * History of incomming and outgoing transactions of the wallet.
 The list is paginated using the `skip` & `limit` params.
 Each item has the following fields:
  * action ('sent', 'received', 'moved')
  * amount
  * fees
  * time
  * addressTo
  * confirmations
  * proposalId
  * creatorName
  * message
  * actions array ['createdOn', 'type', 'copayerId', 'copayerName', 'comment']

 `/v1/txproposals/`:  Get Wallet's pending transaction proposals and their status